Last updated: February 19, 2026

 Learn more about the types of EV Chargers

-The ACE EVsmart Program offers a rebate of $1,000 per charger.
+The ACE EVsmart Program offers a rebate of $50 - $1,000 per charger.
 The incentive may cover up to 50% of the make-ready cost.
-Below you'll find the details of this rebate.
+There are 2 different rebates that may apply.

 | Program Link |